iotempire/iotempower/doc/first-node.rst

     it shoudl show you the code also on the small screen.)

-Adopting the Node in the UlnoIoT environment on the Raspberry Pi
+Adopting the Node in the IoTempower environment on the Raspberry Pi
 ----------------------------------------------------------------

 - If you have not done already, connect now your computer (laptop or desktop pc) to the Raspberry Pi's WiFi network (as described in the `Pi Quickstart tutorial <quickstart-pi.rst>`_).

-- Connect to UlnoIoT via a web browser.
+- Connect to IoTempower via a web browser.

   - Point your browser at https://ulnoiotgw (or https://ulnoiotgw.local,
     or if both don't work at https://192.168.12.1).